PIONEER MEMORIAL LOG HOUSE MUSEUM

-The Pioneer Memorial Log House Museum is open to the public the third weekend of each month, on Saturday from 1-3 PM, except in August 2014, it will be open the 4th Saturday, August 23, instead.
+The Pioneer Memorial Log House Museum is open to the public the third Saturday of each month, from 1-3 PM, except in August 2014, it will be open the 4th Saturday, August 23, instead.
 Admission is free and docents are available.
 Group tours are available by reservation.
 Please click on the link below for a sample brochure about the facility.
-For December 2013 the house will be open 1-3 PM Saturday December 14 and 2-4 PM December 15.
+The Pioneer Memorial Log House Museum will NOT be open the third Saturday of April 2014 as this is Easter weekend.

 Pioneer Memorial Log House Museum Brochure with Map

 Inquiries can be directed to Luanne Zacek, at firstname.lastname@example.org .

 As the year 1936 approached and plans for celebrating the centennial of Texas’ independence from Mexico developed, members of San Jacinto Chapter, The Daughters of the Republic of Texas, considered how they might participate.
 Mrs. George (Sarah Groce) Berlet is credited with the inspiration to build a log house that could be used as a hospitality center for many of the activities that were to take place.
 In the fall of 1934 she shared with chapter members her idea, along with drawing of how it should look – with a wide gallery at the front that would welcome visitors.
 Her rough sketch became the basis for the subsequent design of the house as later interpreted by the architect, Harry Weaver.